pclalv/crystal-key-item-randomizer/README.md

 In addition to swapping around key items, these changes open up the game:

 * Travel to Violet City without having retrieved the Mystery Egg for Elm
-* Progress to Goldenrod via Route 36 with `SQUIRTBOTTLE`, or via Ilex Forest without `CUT` (the cuttable tree is removed by the randomizer)
+* Travel to Goldenrod via Ilex Forest without `CUT` (the cuttable tree is removed by the randomizer)
 * Travel via train without having fixed the Power Plant
 * Travel via SS Aqua without having beaten the Elite 4, on any day of the week